 Why knowing the types of patents is important?

-Knowing the types of patents can help inventors understand which patent is applicable to their invention.
-It also helps them understand how long their patent will last and what protection it provides.
+Knowing the types of patents can help you understand which patent is applicable to your invention.
+It also helps you understand how long your patent will last and what protection it provides.

 Maintenance of patents